Authorities: Army vet thought Muslims among people in crash

 Peoples' mother says her son has struggled with PTSD since returning from Iraq.

-Peoples could enter a plea at a hearing expected later Thursday in San Jose.
+Peoples did not enter a plea at Thursday's hearing in San Jose.
 His attorney, Chuck Smith, did not immediately return a message seeking comment.

 Family and friends described Peoples as quiet and polite and expressed shock at his alleged involvement in the crash.

 Peoples had no criminal record.
-He was honorably discharged from the Army, and police were investigating the PTSD report.
+He was honorably discharged from the Army, and police were investigating the report of post-traumatic stress disorder.

 His mother, Leevell Peoples of Sacramento, has said her son had "a bad episode" with PTSD in 2015, for which he was hospitalized.